EvolutionaryMechanics/Goldstein-Pollock-2017/README.md

     ParameterList - typical file containing simulation parameters

     pdbfiles.tar - list of (somewhat edited) pdb files used as the native structure and structures representing unfolded state

+    Sequences - list of sequences with reasonable starting stability

 Note that this program requires access to the following files: